nbrandes/Waavform/README.md

 ## Usage

-Initialize `Waavform` with an array of views
+Initialize `Waavform` with the name and the extension of an audio file.

 ```swift
 Waavform(audio: "TheMoon", type: "mp3")